Evergreen Book Interview with Noah Fleming

 My work has made my clients more mindful that they don’t need to jump from platform to platform in a mad rush to stay in the face of every potential new customer who might be out there.
 Instead, they slow down and they focus on their ideal customers with laser-like precision.
 They know how to appeal to them, how to attract them, and how to do it with total relevance.
 They’re not tweeting into the unknown.
 They’re not endlessly poking, or pinning and hoping they hit someone!
 Instead, they’re doing everything with purpose.

 Aligning a company’s purpose with customer needs is one of the top challenges any marketing initiative must address.
-The key to success is highlighting that purpose with proven processes, including automation, personalization and conversion optimization.
+The key to success is highlighting that purpose with proven processes, including automation, web personalization and conversion rate optimization.

 Get more inside insights from marketing authorities: read the Buyer Legends interview with best-selling authors Jeffrey and Bryan Eisenberg, also included on our top 5 list.